On convergence structures in graphs: Graphs as pretopological spaces

-\begin{remark} The proof presented in ~\cite{probconv} is constructive and tailored for digraphs, where the topology inducing the convergence is explicitly exhibited, which makes the demonstration unnecessarily long.
-Here, we simplify the proof by using the adherence operator. \end{remark}
+\begin{remark} The proof of Theorem~\ref{top} given in~\cite{probconv} is constructive and formulated for digraphs, where the topology inducing the convergence is explicitly constructed.
+As a consequence, the argument becomes unnecessarily long.
+Here, we provide a shorter proof based on the adherence operator. \end{remark}

-In general, the graphs we are interested in are connected and non-complete.
-It could be the case that convergence in most of them was topological, and that we were, in essence, still using topological methods.
-Since connected non-complete graphs are not transitive this, however, is not the case.
+In general, the graphs we consider are connected and non-complete.
+One might wonder whether, in most such cases, the associated convergence is topological, so that we would essentially still be working within a topological framework.
+However, this is not the case: connected non-complete graphs are not transitive, and this prevents the convergence from being topological.

+We now characterize the notions of locally finite and locally irregular graphs in terms of convergence.
+For this purpose, we introduce the notions of eventually finite nets and locally irregular graphs.
+A net is said to be \emph{eventually finite} if some tail of the net is finite.
+A graph is said to be \emph{locally irregular} if adjacent vertices always have different degrees.